Overview

 • a Public-Key algorithm (RSA or EC);

-• a full implementation of the T=0 byte-level communications protocol defined in ISO/IEC 7816-3: Electronic signals and transmission protocols;
+• a full implementation of the T=0 byte-level communication protocol defined in ISO/IEC 7816-3: Electronic signals and transmission protocols;

-The data sheet on the next page contains details of available BasicCards versions, and the cryptographic algorithms that they support.
+The following text contains details of all currently available BasicCards versions, and the cryptographic algorithms that they support.

 Development Software